DIY tutorial for making a new dress form look vintage

 Vintage dressmaker forms are a collector’s item.
 And the form is even more desirable if the word “Paris” is stamped on it.

-If you are the DIY type, you can turn a brand new dress form into one with aged patina to make it look like it came from a Parisian atelier.
+If you are the DIY type, you can turn a brand new dress form into one with an aged patina to make it look like it came from a Parisian atelier.
 Here are the steps.

 These instructions below came from The Polka Dot Closet, a blog with lots ideas for Romantic Decorating solutions and detailed DIY tutorials.